Computing all maps into a sphere

-However, unlike for the still more general \emph{CW-complexes}, a simplicial set can be described purely combinatorially. \iffull
+However, unlike for the still more general CW-complexes, a simplicial set can be described purely combinatorially.

-\fi Another new feature of a simplicial set, in comparison with a simplicial complex, is the presence of \emph{degenerate simplices}.
+Another new feature of a simplicial set, in comparison with a simplicial complex, is the presence of \emph{degenerate simplices}.
 For example, the edges of the triangle with a contracted boundary (in the last example above) do not disappear---formally, each of them keeps a phantom-like existence of a degenerate 1-simplex.

-\iffull \heading{Simplices, face and degeneracy operators. } \fi A simplicial set $X$ is represented as a sequence $(X_0,X_1,X_2,\ldots)$ of mutually disjoint sets, where the elements of $X_m$ are called the \emph{$m$-simplices of $X$}. \iffull For every $m\ge 1$, there are $m+1$ mappings $\partial_0,\ldots,\partial_m\:X_m\to X_{m-1}$ called \indef{face operators}; the meaning is that for a simplex $\sigma\in X_m$, $\partial_i\sigma$ is the face of $\sigma$ obtained by deleting the $i$th vertex.
+\heading{Simplices, face and degeneracy operators. } A simplicial set $X$ is represented as a sequence $(X_0,X_1,X_2,\ldots)$ of mutually disjoint sets, where the elements of $X_m$ are called the \emph{$m$-simplices of $X$}.
+For every $m\ge 1$, there are $m+1$ mappings $\partial_0,\ldots,\partial_m\:X_m\to X_{m-1}$ called \indef{face operators}; the meaning is that for a simplex $\sigma\in X_m$, $\partial_i\sigma$ is the face of $\sigma$ obtained by deleting the $i$th vertex.
 Moreover, there are $m+1$ mappings $s_0,\ldots,s_m\:X_m\to X_{m+1}$ (opposite direction) called the \indef{degeneracy operators}; the meaning of $s_i\sigma$ is the degenerate simplex obtained from $\sigma$ by duplicating the $i$th vertex.
 A simplex is called \indef{degenerate} if it lies in the image of some $s_i$; otherwise, it is \indef{nondegenerate}.